 Academic and Career Assessment, Counseling, and Planning

 These services are designed to help youth and adults identify their own interests, skills, abilities and aptitudes.
 This information is used to help the individual to determine how to achieve personal and career goals.
-WIA staff will provide career planning assistance to help youth and adults achieve their goals.
+WIOA staff will provide career planning assistance to help youth and adults achieve their goals.

 Enrollment in a training or academic program at the College has proven successful for many individuals and has provided the skills necessary to meet individual goals.
 Personal and academic counseling services are available through the College, or by referral to other organizations/agencies.